apache/felix/configadmin-plugins/interpolation/README.md

 This is done through the following property:

-* `org.apache.felix.configadmin.plugin.interpolation.dir`: specify the directory where the files used for the file-based interpolation, such as Kubernetes secrets, are mounted.
+* `org.apache.felix.configadmin.plugin.interpolation.secretsdir`: specify the directory where the files used for the file-based interpolation, such as Kubernetes secrets, are mounted.

 The property can be provided as an OSGi Framework property or alternatively as a Java System Property.